ArdentLabs/bootcamp-fall-2017/week2/README.md

 > Note: You can check the class type of a variable by using the `instanceof`
 > operator ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof)).

-If we were to add more shapes, we'd have to keep adding to the `getArea` function that we made.
-If we were to forget, it would return `0`.
-This could eventually lead to a bug.
-There has to be a better way.
+If we want to add more shapes, we'd have to keep adding `if` statements to the `getArea` function, but if we ever forget to add a new shape to `getArea`, its area will be returned as `0`.

+**There has to be a better way...**

 What if we add methods to each class?